 And yet, for many photographers, myself sometimes included, the next curiosity by the road exerts an almost irresistible attraction.
 So can a case be made for yet another entrant into the field of roadside photography?

 I think it can.
 First, by focusing on parts of the country that have been less worked over: not California, not the desert Southwest, not the Great Plains; instead the more intimate and verdant landscape on the western slopes of the Appalachians.
 Second, by side-stepping the romanticism that has plagued the field (think old-timey diners caressed by the last rays of daylight).
 Third, by passing up the low hanging fruit: the jokes set up as camera bait by savvy entrepreneurs (think deliberately outrageous signage or giant plastic dinosaurs).
-Fourth, by reading the roadside landscape as the unscripted expression of contemporary mentalities, different, at least to some degree, from those of past decades or other places.
+Fourth, by reading the roadside landscape as the unscripted expression of contemporary mentalities, different, at least to a degree, from those of past decades and other places.
 Fifth, by bringing a fresh eye to the odd, sad, or absurdly funny constellations in an environment to which most of us are so habituated that we don't notice anything worth a second look.

 Whether the photos live up to these lofty ambitions I leave to the viewer to decide.
 One thing I think they do accomplish is to shed some sorely needed light on a part of the country that only recently reminded everyone of its very existence.
 What burst forth without apparent warning onto the national political stage in 2016 has been stewing here for a long time, its ingredients visible to anyone who cared to look.